-A device for the flexible transmission of small mechanical
+A bowden cable is a device for the flexible transmission of small mechanical

 movements, generally to the controls of a machine.
 It consists of a strong